jwetzell/showbridge/README.md

   - run showbridge!
 - NPM
   - create a config file (see below)
-  - optionally install globally: `npm install -g showbridge`
+  - optionally install globally: `npm install -g @showbridge/cli`
   - run
     - if installed globally: `showbridge -c config.json`
-    - via npx: `npx showbridge@latest -c config.json`
+    - via npx: `npx @showbridge/cli@latest -c config.json`
   - this method still has the web interface available via HTTP
   - use the `-h` flag to see other available flags
 - Source